BenTaylorPublic/screeps/README.md

 Spawning
     Spawns could have a queue
-    This would save the spawn logic from assembling a body every tick until it's able to be used Accepts a BODY[], and a constant for the creep type, that'll be used in the priority logic
+    This would save the spawn logic from assembling a body every tick until it's able to be used Accepts a BODY[], a MyRoom, and a constant for the creep type, that'll be used in the priority logic
 ```
 ### Short term
 ```